EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Can expats buy property on Saadiyat Island?

 Yes.
 Saadiyat Island is a designated investment zone in Abu Dhabi under Abu Dhabi Law No. 19 of 2005 (as amended), which allows non-UAE nationals to purchase freehold property.
 Ownership is registered with the Abu Dhabi Department of Municipalities and Transport (DMT).
-All major UAE banks will lend against Saadiyat Island properties.
+The major UAE banks will lend against Saadiyat Island properties.

 What deposit do I need to buy on Saadiyat Island as an expat?